- The average cost of car insurance for a 65-year-old driver in Connecticut is $1,628 per year for a full coverage policy.

 A DUI is a serious offense and your insurance rates will skyrocket once it appears on your driving record.
 Typically, your insurance premium will double after a DUI.
 According to our data, in some states, the increase can be as high as 159% after your first DUI.
 If you get a second DUI, the insurance rates could increase by 359%.

-Getting affordable coverage (or any coverage) becomes challenging after a DUI, but our data show these are some affordable insurers for seniors with a DUI in Connecticut:
+Finding affordable coverage (or any coverage) will become more difficult after a DUI.
+Still, according to our data, these are the best insurers for seniors with a DUI in Connecticut:

 Cheapest car insurance for seniors after an accident in Connecticut